Sonic the Hedgehog: The Movie: Reception

 In the United States, the OVA reached number 7 on the Billboard video sales chart and number 6 on the Billboard kids' video sales chart.
-The March 1996 issue of the DieHard Magazine gave the OVA a positive review stating that "all in all, the artwork looks amazing, plus it's an O.V.A., so the artists have been given quite an extensive budget.
-The animation is much cleaner than you could ever expect from a TV show, but the characters on-screen presence is what really makes Sonic so cool.
+The March 1996 issue of the DieHard Magazine gave the OVA a positive review and praised the animation, adding "the characters on-screen presence is what really makes Sonic so cool.
 It's like playing the game, but in anime form.
 After the U.S. Sonic cartoon has been canceled, this anime is definitely a good choice."

-Henry Gilbert of GamesRadar approved of the concept of a colorful, fast-paced anime Sonic, noting the fights between Sonic and his evil counterpart, Metal Sonic, as "cool".
+Devon Lord-Moncrief of Comic Book Resources described the OVA as a “a must-see for Sonic fans” adding “Whether they love it or find it awkwardly painful, it’s still a fun and memorable experience.”
+Henry Gilbert of GamesRadar+ approved of the concept of a colorful, fast-paced anime Sonic, noting the fights between Sonic and his evil counterpart, Metal Sonic, as "cool".
 This is unfortunately accompanied by "scenes of slapstick humor, anime cliches, and childish voice acting" as well as the "perpetually annoying" Sara.
 Chris Shepard of Anime News Network praised the OVA for its non-traditional action and said it was "good for Sonic fans".
 He called the English dub poor, and said the story "strayed from the video games a little too much" and it was "very basic".
 John Sinnott of DVD Talk said "it didn't really pull me in at any time".

+Dj Sol of Comic Book Resources gave the OVA a positive review, describing it as being “highly faithful to the games while bringing in its own intriguing, unique elements to its story.”
+Sebastian Sommer of High on Films also praised the OVA, commenting highly on the animation, music and storyline while describing it as "an absolute masterpiece of classic animation style and a great expression of Sega's blue hedgehog that will never lose speed."